Top 5 This Week

 Eureka Springs, tucked into the Ozark hills near the Missouri border, is Arkansas’s most idiosyncratic destination — a Victorian resort town built around medicinal springs in the 1880s that has survived into the 21st century with its eccentric, winding streets, steep hillsides, and concentration of boutique hotels, galleries, and restaurants largely intact.
 The entire downtown historic district is listed on the National Register of Historic Places.

-The town draws an artsy, progressive crowd that is unusual for rural Arkansas — its annual blues festival, Pride celebration, and arts scene reflect a community that has cultivated a distinctive identity.
-The Crescent Hotel, built in 1886 and reputed to be among the most haunted hotels in America, offers historic accommodation with a ghost tour component that has become one of the more entertaining tourist experiences in the Ozarks.
+An artsy, progressive crowd that is unusual for rural Arkansas keeps the town humming — its annual blues festival, Pride celebration, and gallery scene reflect a community that has cultivated a distinctive identity.
+Built in 1886 and reputed to be among the most haunted hotels in America, the Crescent Hotel pairs historic accommodation with a ghost tour that has become one of the more entertaining tourist experiences in the Ozarks.

 Eureka Springs — a Victorian mountain town with winding streets, galleries, and one of the most distinctive atmospheres in the Ozarks